 Read more: Extender / Riser for the Yaesu FT-221 RD FT-225 D FT-301 D FT-625 R/RD and others

-After obtaining my radio amateur novice license in 1977, a transceiver was of course immediately needed.
-It became the Yaesu FT-221 R. A 2-meter all-mode transceiver that, with its specifications, mechanical construction, and modular design, stood miles above everything else available at that time.
+After I obtained my amateur radio C-license in 1977, I naturally had to get a transceiver right away.
+It became the Yaesu FT-221 R, a 2-meter all-mode transceiver that I thought was far superior to everything else available at the time due to its specifications, mechanical construction, and modular design.
 A beautiful device.
-However, I had to part with it quickly.
-Since my true passion was on the shortwave bands, I immediately started working on CW to obtain my novice license.
-A Kenwood TS-430 S came into play, and the FT-221 R was sacrificed.
+Yet, I had to part with it rather quickly.
+Since my true passion lay in the shortwave bands, I immediately began working on Morse code to obtain my A-license.
+A Kenwood TS-430 S came along, and the FT-221 R was sacrificed for it.

-But as it goes with true love, the regret remained.
+But as it goes with true love, the regret lingered.

 Read more: PA3AJR - RX RF Board for the Yaesu FT-221 R / FT-225 RD